Jeffries wins historic bid to lead House Dems after Pelosi

 But Clyburn faces an unexpected challenge from Rep. David Cicilline, D-R.I., who is openly gay and argued Wednesday in a letter to colleagues that House Democrats should “fully respect the diversity of our caucus and the American people by including an LGBTQ+ member at the leadership table."

-The election for the assistant leader post and several others is expected to be held Thursday.
+After Wednesday's hugging and high-fives, the elections Thursday for the assistant leader post and several others are expected to be more divisive.

 Jeffries’ ascent comes as a milestone for Black Americans, the Capitol built with the labor of enslaved people and its dome later expanded during Abraham Lincoln’s presidency as a symbol the nation would stand during the Civil War.

-His Brooklyn-area district was once represented by Shirley Chisholm, the first Black woman elected to Congress, who was born on the same day as his election, Nov.
+His Brooklyn-area district was once represented by Shirley Chisholm, the first Black woman elected to Congress, and he noted that she was born on the same day as his election, Nov.
 30, in 1924.

-“The thing about Pete, Katherine and myself is that we embrace what the House represents," Jeffries said, calling it “the institution closest to the people.”
+Civil rights leader Rev. Al Sharpton called Jeffries’ elevation a “long overdue moment in America,” noting that “another barrier to equal representation has come down.”

+Pelosi and Hoyer plan to remain in office, an unusual but not unprecedented arrangement that Jeffries called a “blessing” the new leaders can seek their counsel.

-Associated Press writers Farnoush Amiri and Michelle L. Price in New York contributed to this report.
+Associated Press writers Farnoush Amiri and Michelle L. Price and Aaron Morrison in New York contributed to this report.

 This story has been corrected to reflect that Jeffries is age 52, not 57.